 Under the bill, physicians would also be required to complete an extensive medical history and physical exam on patients before prescribing opioid painkillers.

 The patient’s medical record must document the nature and intensity of the pain, current and past treatments for pain, the effect the pain has on a patient’s physical and psychological function, a review of previous medical records and a history of alcohol and substance abuse.

 Under the bill, the Department of Children and Families would create a training program for peer specialists.
-Services provided to those in recovery by peer specialists include assistance in getting a job, finding housing, education and life skills.
-Services would also by eligible for reimbursement by DCF and Medicaid.
+Services provided to those in recovery by peer specialists include assistance in getting a job, finding housing, education, and life skills.
+Services would also be eligible for reimbursement by DCF and Medicaid.

 The facility would also be required to offer “residential-type accommodations” to the mother.
 The facility can require the mother to be drug tested — including testing her breast milk if she is nursing.
 If she refuses to be tested, she must leave the facility.
 Treatment will not exceed six months.

 Fee added to bail – HB 253, filed by Rep. Kimberly Daniels, D-Jacksonville, would impose a $10 fee attached to bail set for certain drug and alcohol-related offenses.
 The fee would be used for grants to small counties to combat drug abuse.

 Counties with populations under 50,000 could use the grant money for drug enforcement training, equipment, salaries, and cleanup at drug-manufacturing sites, such as meth labs.
 Twenty-six of Florida’s 57 counties had populations under 50,000 in 2016, according to state demographic data.